bfarhad/azure-vm-images-mgmt/README.md

 To trigger the image build:
 1. Go to the GitHub repository Actions tab
 2. Select "Image Builder CI/CD" workflow
-3. Click "Run workflow"
+3. Click "Run workflow" (manual dispatch)
-4. Provide the build script and version
-5. The pipeline will:
+4. The pipeline will:
    - Apply Terraform infrastructure
-   - Submit the image build job
+   - Create and submit the image build job using Azure CLI
    - Wait for completion
    - Make the custom image available for VM deployment